Bulgarian law recognises the following ways of terminating marriage through divorce:

 The interested party may request recognition of the judgment under the procedure of Article 623 of the GPK from the provincial court with jurisdiction over the permanent address of the opposing party or over its registered office or, where the opposing party does not have a permanent address or registered office within the territory of the Republic of Bulgaria, over the permanent address or registered office of the interested party.
 Where the interested party has neither a permanent address nor registered office within the territory of the Republic of Bulgaria, the request is brought before the Sofia City Court.

 Council Regulation (EC) No 2201/2003, as implemented by Articles 622 and 623 of the Code of Civil Procedure, applies in this case.

 The party opposing recognition of the decision may appeal against the recognition order or, as appropriate, the order granting enforcement of the decision.
-The order is subject to appellate review by the Sofia Court of Appeal (Sofiyski apelativen sad), whose decision in turn is subject to cassational appeal before the Supreme Court of Cassation.
+An appeal against the order may be lodged with the Sofia Court of Appeal.
+The decision of the Sofia Court of Appeal is subject to an appeal on points of law only by the Supreme Court of Cassation.